 - Part 2.
 How to Convert MP4 to ProRes in Most Recommended Way

 - Part 3.
 Other 4 Converters Recommended to Convert MP4 to ProRes

-Furthermore, H.264 and H.265 are 8-bit codecs, and therefore you get limited shades when it comes to color grading while working with MP4 files.
+Furthermore, and are 8-bit codecs, and therefore you get limited shades when it comes to color grading while working with MP4 files.

-ProRes, on the other hand, are I-frame (individual frame) files where each frame of the video is compressed individually.
-Although this significantly increases the size, it makes extremely simple for the GPU to process and display the frames on the screen during playback.
+On the other hand, ProRes is an I-frame (individual frame) files where each video frame is compressed individually.
+Although this significantly increases the size, it makes it extremely simple for the GPU to process and display the frames on the screen during playback.
 Also, due to this exact reason, the editing tools don’t have to engage the GPU unnecessarily while making modifications to the clips during the post-production processes.

-In addition to this, unlike MP4, ProRes is a 10-bit codec, which means that you get more room to work with color grading as compared to H.264 and H.265.
+In addition to this, unlike MP4, ProRes is a 10-bit codec, which means that you get more room to work with color grading as compared to and .

 Assuming that you have now clearly understood why professionals prefer ProRes over MP4, the remaining two parts that follow from this point onward discuss the most recommended tools and methods to convert MP4 to ProRes.

-A tool that is widely appreciated by both Windows and Mac users across the globe is Wondershare UniConverter (originally Wondershare Video Converter Ultimate).
-UniConverter is a universal converter that supports more than 1,000 extensions and is therefore capable of recognizing and converting almost all significant formats to their relevant ones.
+A widely appreciated tool by both Windows and Mac users across the globe is Wondershare UniConverter (originally Wondershare Video Converter Ultimate).
+UniConverter is a universal converter that supports more than 1,000 extensions and can recognize and convert almost all significant formats to their relevant ones.
 The program is also lightweight and can perform all the conversion tasks around 30x faster than other post-production applications.

 Wondershare UniConverter - Best MP4 to ProRes Converter